dd32/td-gh-ex/readme.txt

 * Added language translation file es_ES.po and es_ES.mo files
 * Replaced get_stylesheet_directory_uri to get_template_directory_uri
 * Added flexibility to height and width of Header Image (Logo)
-* Replaced the default menu to responsive inout menu for mobile devices.
+* Replaced the default menu to responsive input menu for mobile devices.

 Version 1.2.1
 * Fixed the Featured Image size to match with iPad display